 Understanding who is responsible for various types of repairs is crucial for both property owners and tenants.
 Responsibilities generally fall into distinct categories, each with its own set of obligations.
 Here are some of the points:

-Standard Wear and Tear: Repairs from normal usage and aging, like appliances breaking down or carpet replacement after prolonged use, are the owner’s responsibility.
+Standard Wear and Tear: Repairs from normal usage and aging, like appliances breaking down or carpet replacement after prolonged use, are the landlord’s responsibilities outlined in most property management agreements.
 These are inevitable over time.
+Read more in our article on normal wear and tear in rentals.

-Tenant Damage: Repairs stemming from damage caused by tenants or guests, whether accidental or from negligence and misuse, are typically the tenant’s financial responsibility.
-This is outlined in the lease.
+Tenant Damage: Repairs stemming from damage caused by tenants or guests, whether accidental or from negligence and misuse, are typically the tenant’s financial responsibility as specified in the lease agreement.
 Get to know can a landlord make a tenant pay for repairs.

 Pre-existing Conditions: Repair issues existing before the tenant moved in or caused by deferred maintenance are the owner’s responsibility to fix and pay for.
 Tenants are not responsible for pre-existing deficiencies.